sassoftware/python-swat/doc/source/index.rst

 as much processing power as you need, while still retaining the ease-of-use of Python on the client side.

-Using SWAT, you can execute workflows of CAS statistical actions, then pull down the summarized data to further process on the client side in Python, or to merge with data from other sources using familiar `Pandas <http://pandas.pydata.org>`__ data structures.
+Using SWAT, you can execute workflows of CAS analytic actions, then pull down the summarized data to further process on the client side in Python, or to merge with data from other sources using familiar `Pandas <http://pandas.pydata.org>`__ data structures.
 In fact, the SWAT package mimics much of the API of the Pandas package so that using CAS should feel familiar to current Pandas users.

-With the best-of-breed SAS statistics in the cloud and the use of Python and its large collection of open source packages, the SWAT package gives you access to the best of both worlds.
+With the best-of-breed SAS analytics in the cloud and the use of Python and its large collection of open source packages, the SWAT package gives you access to the best of both worlds.